 Our own capsular contracture rate is far below the stated 15% over seven years.
 We employ numerous techniques to decrease the chances of hardening to a minimum.
 First, no blood is left remaining around the implant at the end of the operation.
 The entire operation is done with a cautery device that seals blood vessels as we move along to remove this as a possibility.

-Powder-free gloves are also used, so as not to introduce any irritants into the pocket, and only Dr. Wilcox handles the implants.
+Powder-free gloves are also used, so as not to introduce any irritants into the pocket, and our board certified plastic surgeons handles the implants.
 In addition, all patients receive antibiotics through their IV, and the surgical pockets are rinsed with antibiotic solutions as is the skin around the operative site.
 Oral antibiotics are also prescribed for several days after surgery.
 Placement of the implants through the middle of the breast is discouraged, since the breast always has bacteria present, even when antibiotics are used, and increase the chance of advanced contracture.
 We prefer to place the implants in the submuscular position, which also has been shown statistically to lower the chance of hardening.

 Despite all of these precautions, advanced contracture sometimes occurs.
 Traditionally, it has been taught that the only treatment is to reoperate to remove the capsular tissue, but this offers no guarantee that advanced contracture will not simply recur.
 The search for a nonoperative solution to advanced contracture led us to the Aspen After Surgery ultrasound treatment.
 This is a patented device that is specific for breast capsular contracture.
 It is not the same as ultrasound given in a physical therapist’s office for muscle aches and pains.
 The ultrasound heads are specifically designed for treatment to the breasts in cases of advanced capsular contracture.